Bossaert History, Family Crest & Coats of Arms

 Another 30 words (2 lines of text) are included under the topic Early Bossaert Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Bossaert family to the New World and Oceana
+Migration of the Bossaert family

 After 1650, thousands of German settlers came to North America to escape the religious persecution and poverty that wracked Europe and to make the most of the opportunity to own their own land in a new country.
 They settled across the United States in Pennsylvania, Texas, New York, Illinois, and California, and in Canada in Ontario and on the fertile plains of the prairie provinces.
 Among them: Jean Bossard arrived in Virginia with his wife and 3 children in 1700; Balthasar Bossart, age 30, who arrived in Philadelphia in 1735; Barbara Bossart settled in Carolina in 1738.